EmmaBest/Val-Broeksmit-audio/README.md

 ### May
  * May, 2020 - Val says he filed police report against Nordine, "way too handsy" and threatened to call CPS if Marie didn't go to Parent-Teacher meeting with Steve.
 LAPD received report from Marie and investigated, found no issues
+ * May 18, 2020 - Marie sends Emma emails with information she said Val wanted to share and were previously shared with Barrett Brown
  * May 25, 2020 - Val uploaded recording of phone call with KayserSozeBro1

 ### June